dayton-outar/shillings/docs/MARKETING/INDUSTRY/JM.md

 ##### JTrader Pro

-The JTrader Pro application can be accessed over the internet at https://jtraderpro.jamstockex.com/.
+The JTrader Pro application created by [Software Architects](https://www.softwarearchitectsjm.com/portfolio) can be accessed over the internet at https://jtraderpro.jamstockex.com/.
 This is a financial trading platform and yet it is not an eCommerce application.
 It does not allow for users to make payments online to buy stocks.
 Placing orders has to be placed through Stock Brokerage Firms, which are listed on the platform.

 ![JTrader Pro: Placing orders](/.attachments/jtrader-3.png)